aaliang/rainbucket/README.md

 # Rainbucket
 Twitter trending hashtags tool

 This counts trending hashtags pulled from the public Twitter API over a configurable interval.
+Tweets are collected and processed in real time.
 Hashtag counts are stored in PostgreSQL, although the collector code can also be modified to output to CSV relatively easy.

 Also included is an API server that will fetch the counts over intervals.
 E.g: 'get me the counts of all the hashtags i've been collecting between last friday at 5pm and today, broken down over 40 second